 See the booking page for details: https://storiesforimpact.pathwright.com/library/impact-storyteller-5e5d875e/69695/about/

 Expectations: Pre- and post-training surveys.
-During training (over several months), participate in Zoom catch ups to motivate each other to progress steadily through the program.
-Following (or by the end of) the training, create at least 3 x 2-3 minute video stories, including at least one for the Transition Banyule YouTube channel and one for the local group.
-Share learning with local group in a format decided by their own group, e.g. presentation, video story, mini training session.
+During training (over several months), participate in catch ups to motivate each other to progress steadily through the program.
+Following (or by the end of) the training, create at least 2 x 2-3 minute video stories for the local group.
+Share learning with local group in a format decided by their own group, e.g. presentation.
 Apply learning to ongoing participation in local group.

 Participants are also expected to cover the cost of any video editing software they acquire.
 Digital Storytellers recommend a few options.
 There is also the basic, but adequate and free Movavi software: https://www.movavi.com/videoeditor/

-A half-day group facilitation session designed for community group members on Sunday 14 March 2021 9am-1pm, delivered by Groupwork Centre trainers Andrea Jones and Liz Bishop followed by a series of 7 x 2 hour monthly practice sessions with trainer Paul Shelton from Transition Australia.
-If COVID restrictions allow, it will be held in-person at a Banyule venue TBC, with the practice sessions likely via Zoom for everyone’s convenience.
+A half-day group facilitation session designed for community group members on Sunday 14 March 2021 9am-1pm at Holy Spirit Anglican Church Watsonia, delivered by Groupwork Centre trainers Andrea Jones and Liz Bishop followed by a series of 7 x 2 hour monthly practice sessions with a qualified trainer TBC.
+The practice sessions may be conducted via Zoom for everyone’s convenience, or at various Banyule venues.
 Up to 20 participants from across our groups (~2/group) can register.

 Expectations: Pre- and post-training surveys.
-Read ‘Getting Our Act Together’ before the training.
-Participate in a series of 7 x 2 hour monthly practice sessions with Paul Shelton from Transition Australia (via Zoom for everyone’s convenience).
+Recommended reading ‘Getting Our Act Together’ before the training.
+Participate in both the main event and the series of 7 x 2 hour monthly practice sessions.
 Share learning with local group in a format decided by their own group, e.g. presentation, video story, mini demo.
 Apply learning to ongoing participation in local group.

 Cost per participant: Nil (covered by Transition Banyule)